Interval Tuning for Harpsichords

 Some examples for the above:

-- A virginal is very in sound quality to a harpsichord (though it typically has only one stop); however, the sound of a virginal is less rich in harmonics — the base frequencies dominate the sound, which may make it somewhat harder to hear the interferences.
+- Virginals and spinets are very similar to a harpsichord in their sound characteristics, though they typically have only one stop.
+However, the sound of a virginal is less rich in harmonics, particularly with muselar-type instruments, where the string is plucked near the center.
+This means that the base frequencies dominate the sound.
+That again may make it somewhat harder to hear the interferences.

 - The sound of a piano string takes longer to fade away, which should help in tuning.
 The sound may contain a lower volume in harmonics, though, which could make it harder to identify the interferences.